makbanjac-abh/macOS-Automatic-User-Creation/README.md

 Note that if you would like to run the script as an app(executable), you should make a folder on your Desktop called "onboardingfolder", inside of which you would put the onboarding.sh file.
-The app itself can be on the Desktop, outside the folder.
+The app itself can be anywhere on your computer.

 1. Run the script or double click on the app.
 2. Enter the username, Full Name and password for the new user.